 And then add a sister who you love and are terrified of hurting again, who doesn't know (and who you can't tell) why you shut her out.
 By pushing Anna away until she feels that she has her powers under firm control, Elsa is trying to protect her sister, while at the same time causing herself emotional anguish that, likely, triggers her powers in a negative fashion.

-All in all, it's a bit amazing that Elsa hasn't put the country in deep freeze long before now.
+All in all, it's a bit amazing that Elsa didn't deep freeze the country earlier in her life.
 Poor girlneeds a hug.

-Speaking of terrible childhoods, Olaf says that "when life gets rough, I...hold onto my dream."
+Speaking of terrible childhoods, remember how Olaf says that "when life gets rough, I...hold onto my dream"?
 He's been alive for a day, if that.

 The white strand in Anna's hair after Elsa's magic accident, imagine how Elsa must have felt every time she looked at Anna?
-The physical reminder that Elsa almost killed her only sibling, her baby sister, and her best friend.
+The physical reminder for Elsa about how she almost killed her only sibling, her baby sister, and her best friend.
 Her inner guilt and self hate must have increased for every time she saw Anna for the next thirteen years.

 As soon as she takes the gloves off, Elsa starts freezing everything she touches.
-She must have had a hell of a time trying to bathe without ever getting her hands wet for longer than a few seconds.
+That her powers are that strong makes you think and realize she must have had a hell of a time trying to bathe without ever getting her hands wet for longer than a few seconds.
 The logistics of hiding her powers as they got stronger and more volatile must have been incredibly frustrating and stressful.

 A weird blend of Fridge Brilliance and Fridge Horror: If Elsa had been on that ship when her parents drowned, there's a pretty decent chance she could have saved them.
-Her winter magic is strong enough to freeze over an entire fjord, so she could easily make a big enough iceberg to hold the ship above water.
+Her winter magic is strong enough to freeze over an entire fjord, so she could easily make a big enough iceberg to hold the ship above water until help could arrive (in some form).
 By shutting her out, the King and Queen unwittingly sealed their own fates.

-A big deal is made in the ice-breaker's song about how ice is beautiful, but it's also dangerous.
-With that in mind, the fact that Elsa's winter magic makes her immune to cold seems to make her almost inhuman, as though she were ice itself.
+A big deal is made in the ice harvester work song "Frozen Heart" is about how ice is beautiful, but it's also dangerous.
+With that in mind, the fact that Elsa's winter magic makes her immune to cold (and immune to the potential of frostbite or hypothermia) seems to make her almost inhuman, as though she were ice itself.
 Equal part Fridge Brilliance.
 You ever heard the simile "pure as the driven snow"?
 She is also the most purehearted, selfless and giving human character in the movie (exceeded only by Olaf, who literally is the driven snow itself).